 Lead in the development of courses, seminars, workshops, and publications that support the HGPS Department’s programs (Politics, Philosophy & Economics; Politics & Public Service; Politics and Law)

-Teach a reduced faculty load of courses spread over the Fall, Interterm, and Spring semesters.
-Courses may include regular and special topics that are part of History, Global & Political Studies course offerings.
+Teach 12-credit hours spread over the Fall, Interterm, and Spring semesters.
+The teaching load will include regular and special topics that are part of History, Global & Political Studies course offerings.

 Promote civic engagement grounded in a deeper understanding of foundational principles expressed in the U.S. Constitution.